DHHS Division/Office issuing this notice: Office of Rural Health

 Purpose: Description of function of the program and reason why it was created:

-These grant funds, supported through the North Carolina General Assembly, are for assuring access to primary and preventive care to meet the health needs of vulnerable, underserved and medically indigent patients, with emphasis on providing primary and preventative medical services to uninsured or medically indigent patients.
-An important component of this work is to strengthen the safety net through increased levels of collaboration and integration of services to sustain and meet the needs of those served more effectively.
-When an eligible primary care medical home safety net organization provides integrated care, grant funding may also support dental, pharmacy, and behavioral health services.
+These grant funds, supported through the North Carolina General Assembly, are for assuring access to primary and preventive care to meet the health needs of our state’s most vulnerable populations.
+Strengthening the safety net through increased levels of collaboration and integration of services and organizations to more effectively meet the needs of those served is also an important purpose of this grant.

-Primary care safety net organizations that currently provide primary and preventative health care for underserved and medically indigent patients in North Carolina are eligible to apply for this funding to pay for patient care through encounter-based reimbursement (Track A) or through reimbursement for eligible expenses (Track B).
+Primary care safety net organizations who care for underserved and medically indigent patients in the state are eligible to apply for this funding to pay for patient care through encounter-based reimbursement (Track A) or through reimbursement for eligible expenses (Track B).
 Telehealth services and equipment are eligible expenses in both tracks.
 Applicants must select ONE track.

-Track A: Encounter-based reimbursement.
-Payment per patient encounter for low-income, uninsured, and underinsured residents, who do not have health care coverage or access to primary health care services.
+Track A: Encounter based reimbursement.
+Payment per patient encounter for low-income, uninsured and underinsured residents, who do not have health care coverage or access to primary health care services.
 Visits are reimbursable for medically necessary, on-site, face-to-face provider encounters.
 Face-to-face encounters may also include telehealth patient encounters with a provider.
-Indirect costs are not eligible.

 NOTE - Per the Free Clinics Federal Tort Claims Act (FTCA) Program Policy Guide, grant funding that applies to reimbursement, payment, or compensation for the delivery of health services to patients falls within the statutory prohibition, while grant funding that is not intended for or applied to this purpose does not.
 Free clinics who are FTCA recipients that choose a “per encounter’ reimbursement methodology may void their FTCA liability protection.